 7. QuickNode

-QuickNode has earned a strong reputation for providing powerful Web3 infrastructure and RPC services.
+QuickNode has earned a strong reputation for providing Web3 infrastructure and RPC services.
 It has also moved into Rollup as a Service, providing an easy method to deploy and operate high-performing rollups.
-With its rich history of powering blockchain APIs and nodes on Ethereum, Solana, and others, QuickNode now brings that reliability to rollup deployment.
+With its history of powering blockchain APIs and nodes on Ethereum, Solana, and others, QuickNode now brings that reliability to rollup deployment.

 What Makes It Stand Out:

-- Plug-and-play rollup environments
+Plug-and-play rollup environments

-- Seamless integration with QuickNode’s existing RPC, analytics, and monitoring suite
+Direct integration with QuickNode’s existing RPC, analytics, and monitoring suite

-- Developer-first tooling with real-time performance tracking
+Developer-first tooling with real-time performance tracking

-- Supports multiple rollup frameworks, including Optimism and zkSync-based stacks
+Supports multiple rollup frameworks, including Optimism and zkSync-based stacks

 Performance Benchmarks: Comparing Transaction Throughput, Finality Times, and Uptime Records